f1laps/f1laps-telemetry/README.md

 ```

 ## Desktop Apps
-You can build Mac and Windows apps via PyInstaller.
+You can build Mac and Windows apps via PyInstaller, which offer a graphical user interface for running this script.

 **Mac**